Al Mashaaer Al Mugaddassah Metro line: Services

 Before completion, Saudi officials estimated the line would replace 53,000 buses, promising a safer, more comfortable pilgrimage.
 By the time of the 2011 Hajj (Hajj 1432) it was able to operate at 100% capacity and is estimated to have carried more than 3.95 million passengers making it, for that period, the most intensively used metro line in the world and among the busiest systems in the world.
 Each 12-car train carries 3,000 passengers and the headway is 150 seconds (24 trains per hour).

-In peak periods the line operates with a special "group shuttle" schedule, better known as train movement "D", with three departure stations and three arrival stations.
-(At each holy site on the line there are three stations.)
-At off-peak times stopping-all-stations service is run, with various movements "A", "B", "C" and "E".
+In peak periods the line operates with a special "group shuttle" schedule, used for train movements "B", "C", "D", with three departure stations and three arrival stations.
+At each holy site on the line there are three stations.
+It allows filling up 3 trains simultaneously on same line at 3 stations, and moving them together.
+Return is on same track, and 2nd track used separately to double the capacity, unlike typical 2way metro track use.
+To further increase volume, after filling 1set of 3 trains, 2nd set is also filled, before moving 6 trains together on each track.
+Thereby, 12 trains of passengers complete the journey in 30min.

+At off-peak times stopping-all-stations service is run, with various movements "A", and "E".
 Tickets are 250 riyals, except the last day when they are 100 riyals.

 Operation contracts

 In March 2010, Serco Middle East was awarded a contract by China Railway Construction Corporation Limited (CRCC) to advise on the operation and maintenance of the Makkah Metro.
 CRCC had been awarded the design, build, operate and maintain contract in 2008 by the Ministry of Municipal and Rural Affairs.

 In November 2014, Metro project promoter Makkah Mass Rail Transit Co has selected Kuala Lumpur transport agency Prasarana to provide consultancy services during Phase 1 of the Makkah Public Transport Programme.
 Phase 1 covers the construction of two metro lines totalling 45.1 km and 22 stations, with commissioning scheduled by 2019.

-During the 2014 Hajj, staff from Prasarana Malaysia and Express Rail Link helped to fulfil CRCC’s staffing requirement to support operations.
+During the 2014 Hajj, staff from Prasarana Malaysia and Express Rail Link helped to fulfill CRCC’s staffing requirement to support operations.

-Beginning 2018, the contract once again held by China Railway Construction Corporation Limited after 3 years of operation by Prasarana.
+Beginning in 2018, the contract was once again held by China Railway Construction Corporation Limited after three years of operation by Prasarana.